The Plot Against Harry

 The Plot Against Harry is an American comedy film directed by Michael Roemer.
-The plot involves Harry Plotnick, a small-time Jewish gangster living in a now largely Hispanic and African American New York neighborhood playing the numbers game after being released from prison.
+The plot involves Harry Plotnick, a small-time Jewish gangster living in a now largely Hispanic and African American New York neighborhood, playing the numbers game after being released from prison.
+The film was not widely released but slowly has gained a cult following after rediscovery by film aficionados and the Criterion Collection.

 Background

 Filming took place in 1969, and the film played for one week at the Blue Mouse Theatre in Seattle in January 1971, but it was not given a general theatrical release until 1989.